 Meghan Kenny was raised in Connecticut and New Hampshire.
 She received her BA in English and creative writing from Kenyon College, and her MFA in fiction from Boise State University.

 Her stories have appeared in literary journals including The Gettysburg Review, Cincinnati Review, Hobart, and The Kenyon Review.
 She was awarded the 2005 Iowa Review Award for her story, "The Driest Season", which was a Pushcart Prize Special Mention.
 She has published a short story collection, Love Is No Small Thing (LSU Press, 2017) and a novel, The Driest Season (W.W.
-Norton, 2018).
+Norton, 2018), which is a finalist for the 2019 PEN/Hemingway Award for a Debut Novel.